AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 1. From the left pane, select **Data Management** > **Sequential Data Store**.

-1. Select one or more stream that you want to manage permissions for.
+1. Select one or more streams that you want to manage permissions for.

 1. Select **Manage Permissions**.